+In our tobacco supply chain, after reviewing risk, we estimate the cost of potential projects in dollar per cubic meter optimized to determine the most cost-effective project that results in the most volumetric benefit for the watershed.
 As member of Value Balancing Alliance (VBA) we explore the Triple bottom line accounting concept which focus on the balance between environmental, social, and economic issues.
 Water is a relevant topic included in the VBA's valuation metrics, and we expect through the participation to this working group to assess the relevance to use an internal price on water.
-Today, as well as many other organizations, we evaluate performance in a broader perspective to create greater business value using reports and indicators based on different sources such as Global Reporting Initiative (GRI) and SAM CSA.
+We evaluate performance in a broader perspective to create greater business value using reports and indicators based on different sources such as Global Reporting Initiative (GRI) and SAM CSA.
+By 2020 11 factories have been awarded with the AWS certification and we plan to certify all by 2025.
+As we move forward on this certification, we will explore water valuation practices in more detail.